bekmuradov/todo-web-app/server/README.md

 5. **Independent of any external agency**.
 Business rules don't know anything about outside world.

 ## Note: Please make the .env file before using.
-Follow the .env.txt file.
+Follow the env.example file.
 1. Generate sekret key ```node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"``` and put in .env TOKEN_SECRET
 2. Create the Postgresql database ```createdb 'database-name'``` and put in .env DB_NAME
 3. Use Postgresql connection string / URL and put it in DEV_DB_URL (otherwise change the src/api/config/dbConfig.js file)